Statement of Principles

 Ratified and Adopted by the SAE4D, August 2014

-The SAE4D is committed to the creation of inclusive workplaces for people with disabilities.
+The SAE4D is committed to the creation of inclusive workplaces for persons with disabilities.
 All employees require access to transportation and for many South Africans this is often a logistical and financial challenge.
-This is an even bigger challenge for people with disabilities when the transportation system itself either does not adequately cater for their needs or is prohibitively more expensive to use compared to what able-bodied employees face.
+This is an even bigger challenge for persons with disabilities when the transportation system itself either does not adequately cater for their needs or is prohibitively more expensive to use compared to what able-bodied employees face.

 Able-bodied employees can, with little thought, walk to a bus terminal or a train station or use a mini-bus taxi, or a combination of these.
 How does a blind person walk a kilometre or two or more to access the transport, or a person in a wheelchair?
 What if, as is so often the case, the taxi is not wheelchair friendly or will not permit a wheelchair into the vehicle or will charge double for the extra space taken?
 What if there is a flight of stairs to get to the train or a step-up to get on to the train?
 When a person with a disability gets dropped off using a mode of public transport how does she manage the final distance to the workplace?
 Does the person with a disability have to make special transport arrangements which result in more costs than would be incurred had he used normal modes of public transport?
 Are the pavements level, unobstructed with on and off-ramps on either side of the road?
 Do pavements even exist?